22 March 2023

 |Notification Only Fund||Not regulated||N/A|

-Where appointed in relation to a CIF, such an SPV must be licensed by the JFSC.
+Where appointed in relation to a regulated public fund (i.e. a CIF - see the Appendix for more information) an SPV service provider must be licensed by the JFSC.
 An expedited approval process exists allowing licensing in around two weeks with the support of a local administrator.

 See “Fund Service Providers” below.